vNeeL-code/A.G.I.-A.S.I./README.md

 - **📉 Optimised device navigation**

-- Achieved by replacing folder navigation with a gesture-based system and streamlined keyboard shortcuts, implementing additional 24 AI gestures and 18 metadata widgets, Adding commonly used LLM commands as keyboard text expander shortcuts.
+- Achieved by replacing folder navigation with a gesture-based system and streamlined keyboard shortcuts, implementing additional 24 device and AI function gestures and 18 metadata widgets, Adding commonly used Agent prompt commands as keyboard text expander shortcuts.

 - **⚙️ Optimized RAM Usage:**